 Used in conjunction with Galil amplifiers, this input allows the user the shutdown the amplifier at a hardware level.
-For more detailed information on how specific Galil amplifiers behave when the ELO is triggered, see individual sections in the Appendices.
+For more detailed information on how specific Galil amplifiers behave when the ELO is triggered, see Integrated in the Appendices.
+The ELO input uses the INCOM pin of the I/O(A-D) connector.
+For 5-8 axis controllers with two integrated amplifiers, the ELO input for axes E-H will also use the INCOM pin of the I/O(A-D) connector.